-9.1 AirHelp is authorized to alter these Terms and the Price List and to set forth additional conditions at any time and without notice.
-However, changes with a negative effect on the Client will not apply to the Client, unless the Client agrees to new changes.
+AirHelp is authorized to alter these Terms and the Price List and to set forth additional conditions at any time and without notice.
+However, changes with a negative effect on the Customer will not apply to the Customer, unless the Customer agrees to new changes.

-9.2 The laws of Germany apply to these Terms, the Assignment Form and the Agreement between AirHelp and the Client.
-The Client is, however, always entitled to claim due to protection under mandatory provisions provided by laws of the country where the Client resides.
+The laws of Germany apply to these Terms, the Assignment Form, and the Agreement between AirHelp and the Customer.
+The Customer is, however, always entitled to claim due to protection under mandatory provisions provided by laws of the country where the Customer resides.

-9.3 Should any provision of these Terms be or become void, illegal or unenforceable, this shall not affect the validity of the remaining provisions in any way whatsoever.
+Should any provision of these Terms be or become void, illegal, or unenforceable, this shall not affect the validity of the remaining provisions in any way whatsoever.